Leather is a very attractive material that is very pleasing to look at. It is also one of the most expensive materials

-Here are a few steps on cleaning your leather chair to removing that awful sound:
+Here are a few steps on cleaning your leather chair to remove that awful sound:

 - Use a damp cloth to wipe your leather chair.

 - Dry your chair and do not leave out any creases.
 Dampness can rot away the leather of your chair.

 - Now apply a conditioner onto a clean cloth and apply it all over the leather in a circular motion.

 We recommend using Leather Master 1 Liter Leather Protection Cream.
 This is a conditioner that I have been using for a very long time on my leather-based furniture.

 There is an article on the mold of leather furniture.
-Please do check it out.
+Please check it out.
 The quality of your leather chair entirely depends on how well you care for the leather.

 Additional Notes on Leather Care

-- Keep the leather moist always by conditioning and keeping it clean.
+- Keep the leather moist always by conditioning it and keeping it clean.

 - Always keep your leather chair away from the sun.
 Direct sunlight will try out the leather.
 Dry leather will be more squeaky and uncomfortable to sit on.

 - Cover your leather chair with a blanket or any thick material if you are not in the room.

-- Keep any leather-based furniture including chairs away from any form of heat such as heaters for heating homes, fireplace, gas stove, fireplace, etc.
+- Keep any leather-based furniture including chairs away from any form of heat such as heaters for heating homes, fireplaces, gas stoves, fireplaces, etc.

 - Apply conditioner every 3 months.
 This ensures the leather fabric stays soft.